unclecode/listen-cli/README.md

-# 🎤 Super-Fast Whisper Server on Colab
+# 🎤 Listen-Cli: Super-Fast Whisper Server on Colab

 ## Set Up Your Own Super-Fast Whisper Server on Colab! 🚀

 In this repo, I show you how to set up your own open source whisper server, especially text models, running on Colab and use it everywhere!

-Alsi I made this handy script allows you to transcribe audio from various sources including microphone input, audio files, and YouTube videos. 🌟
+Also, I made this handy script that allows you to transcribe audio from various sources including microphone input, audio files, and YouTube videos. 🌟

 ## 🎥 Example: The Hunt for Gollum